jamestagal/terrassa/content/_index.md

 weight: 1
 ---

-# Education Technology and Teaching
+# Curriculum Vitae of Benjamin Waller
 ## Photo by Glenn Carstens-Peters on Unsplash